sallen-repos/LinuxAppBox/README.md

 DEPENDENCIES
 ==============================================================

-It has downstream dependencies in distrobox, podman These must me pre installed on the guest system to run!!
+It has downstream dependencies in distrobox, podman, and zenity These must be pre installed on the HOST system to run!!

 Distrobox is available from here

 https://github.com/89luca89/distrobox

+zenity can be installed from most official repositories

-Podman must be installed and is supported by most linux repositories
+Podman can be installed and is supported by most linux repositories

 Podman must be in rootless mode!